JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Profile page should have a replies page #DONE
 - I currently cannot read the parent post as the type is not PostWithAuthor so they props deconstruct is not working #DONE
 - Check if the user is liking a reply or post and make the use a different mutation
+- Add a separate mutation for editing a reply
+- The page for a separate post should also fetch replies
 - Lines between the profile pictures for replies
 - The feed should be all the replies that the user has posted
 - After a reply is posted, the modal should close and the reply will appear on the profile with a replying to {user} banner just like the retweets